Thiagobc23/COVID-19/README.md

 Both paths will lead to tremendous losses, by the actions we're watching from other countries, we can note that mitigation measures only work with a highly efficient structure.
 When adopted in the early stages of the contamination, those were seen in South Korea, Taiwan, and Singapore.
 While some countries failed to maintain mitigation measures such as the UK, others barely had time to it, such as Italy, France, and Spain.
 Those countries that couldn't handle the situation with mitigation measures quickly pursued suppression measures, with tighter restrictions on the population and limitations to movement, commerce, and production of "non-essential" goods.

-**Italy** is trying to contain the outbreak with wide suppression measures:
+**Italy** is trying to contain the outbreak with wide suppression measures, NPIs, and testing:
 ![Italy_time](img/italy_timeline.png)

 Methods such as **case isolation and contact tracing** can be beneficial, especially if done at the start of the spread.
-Still, as the infection goes undetected, it's harder to contain it through contact tracing.
+The idea here is to isolate cases and track the individuals who were in contact with the hosts for further testing, isolating, tracing their contacts, and so on.
+Still, as the infection goes undetected, it gets harder to contain it through contact tracing.
 [1](https://www.sciencedirect.com/science/article/pii/S2214109X20300747)

 **South Korea** is containing the infections with targeted and clustered isolations, lots of testing, social distancing, and NPIs.
 ![SK_time](img/sk_timeline.png)